exasol/exasol-rest-api/doc/design.md

 Rationale:

-After migrating from an embedded websocket client to `exasol-driver-go`, the following information is no longer available not was removed from the response:
+After migrating from an embedded websocket client to `exasol-driver-go`, the following information is no longer available and was removed from the response:
 * `characterSet`
 * `withLocalTimeZone`
 * `fraction`